 Due to the elevation and atmosphere, the summit is very cold before dawn and after dusk, and temperatures frequently drop below freezing accompanied by windy and wet weather.
 Bring warm blankets and chairs, and don’t forget to dress appropriately!

 Many visitors opt for a sunrise bike tour immediately after the sunrise, which takes cyclists down the mountain to various area stops.
-The trail may lead through the Upcountry, a picturesque region of Maui scattered with little towns featuring delicious food, wineries, coffee, and more.
+The trail may lead through Upcountry, a picturesque region of Maui scattered with little towns featuring delicious food, wineries, coffee, and more.
 You can read more about the food and fun available in Upcountry Maui on the Skyline site here, including swinging through the landscape on one of the first ziplines in the country.
 Skyline also offers a popular Sunrise Bike ‘n Zip tour, which leads visitors through a series of switchbacks to the start of an adventurous zipline course.

-Watching the sunset is a prime activity for those who want to stay after to view some of the stars that show up after dusk.
+Watching the sunset is a prime activity for people who want to view some of the stars that show up after dusk.
 The top of the mountain is also home to the Haleakalā Observatory, part of the Maui Space Surveillance Complex through which many government and academic programs have observed planetary bodies throughout the years.
 While the Surveillance Complex is closed to the public, you can bet that the presence of avant-garde observation technology on the same mountain means you’ll get treated to an amazing starscape at night.

 About the Author: Skyline Hawai’i offers exceptional guided tours of Haleakalā National Park on Maui.
 For more information or to make your reservation today, visit: www.skylinehawaii.com.